-A VA loan is a mortgage guaranteed by the U.S. Department of Veteran Affairs.
-VA loans are designed to help active duty military and veterans qualify for homeownership.
-They offer lower interest rates and better terms than conventional mortgages, and are offered exclusively to service members and certain military spouses.
+A VA loan is a mortgage guaranteed by the United States Department of Veterans Affairs.
+VA loans were created in 1944 as a benefit for people who served in the military.
+VA loans are designed to help active-duty military and veterans achieve the American dream of homeownership.
+They offer lower interest rates and better terms than Conventional mortgages and are offered exclusively to service members and certain military spouses.

-VA home loans are issued by private lenders such as banks and mortgage companies and are guaranteed against default in case the borrower or a future owner is unable to repay the loan.
-The VA guarantee is usually up to a quarter of the total loan amount, with the current maximum conforming loan amount in 2020 being $510,400.
+VA home loans are issued by private lenders such as banks and mortgage companies.
+They are guaranteed against default in case the borrower or a future owner is unable to repay the loan.
+The VA guarantee is usually up to a quarter of the total loan amount, with the current maximum conforming loan amount in 2023 being $726,200.

 Take a look at some quick facts and figures regarding VA home loans.